Iowa State Cyclones: Track & field

 The Iowa State men's track & field team competes in the Big 12 Conference of NCAA Division I athletics.
 Martin Smith is in his 4th year as ISU's Director of Men's and Women's Track and Cross Country.

 They have 13 conference titles since they first formed a men's track & field team in 1908.
 They have made 52 appearances at the indoor and outdoor NCAA championships including nine indoor and 13 outdoor individual national titles.

 The track & field team hosts their home meets at the Lied Recreation Center for indoor meets and the Cyclone Sports Complex for outdoor meets.

 Wrestling

-The Iowa State wrestling team competes in the Big 12 Conference of NCAA Division I athletics.
+The Iowa State men's wrestling team competes in the Big 12 Conference of NCAA Division I athletics.
 Kevin Dresser is the current ISU wrestling head coach.

 They have 17 conference titles since they first formed a wrestling team in 1916.
 They have won the third most NCAA wrestling champions in NCAA history with eight as well as 66 individual national titles.
 Iowa State has had 15 wrestlers who have participated in the Olympics resulting in six gold and three bronze medals.

 The wrestling team hosts their home meets at Hilton Coliseum.
 The team practices at Lied Recreation Center.